 What are the benefits of a UK address for service?

 While there are still some exceptions to the requirement for a UK address for service, there are clear benefits to having a UK address for service for all your UK intellectual property matters at the UKIPO.
-Not only will this mean your UK adviser will receive all official correspondence on your behalf (including the UKIPOs citation reports), but it will mean you will have a local expert immediately at hand if any substantial matters should arise.
+Not only will this mean your UK adviser will receive all official correspondence on your behalf (including the UKIPOs citation reports), but it means you will have a local expert immediately at hand if any substantial matters should arise.